-After they are provisioned, they can then be granted personal storage and other permissions similar to those enjoyed by internal users.
+After they are provisioned, they can then be granted personal storage and other permissions similar to those enjoyed by admin-created users.

-Guest Users: When Filr administrators allow it, Filr users can share the URLs to files in Net Folders and My Files, making them available to the general public.
+• Guest Users: When Filr administrators allow it, Filr users can share the URLs to files in Net Folders and My Files, making them available to the general public.
 Those who access files in this way are referred to as "Guest" users.
-Guest users are not provisioned and anonymous from a Filr perspective.
+Guest users are not provisioned; they are anonymous from a Filr perspective.